MishaHedman/classification-challenge/README.md

 *Which model performed better?
 How does that compare to your prediction?
 Write down your results and thoughts in the following markdown cell.*

-*As I assumed, the RandomForestClassifier performed better with an accuracy score of 0.9226759339704604*
+*Both models had an accuracy score of 0.9226759339704604.
+The RandomForestClassifier performed better than the Logisic Regression model.
+As I assumed, the RandomForestClassifier performed better.
+The RandomForestClassifier testing data score was 0.9582971329278888 and Logistic Regression model was lower with a testing data score of 0.9226759339704604.*